Thursday, August 10, 2006

 We found a pretty, little park near Théâtre Marigny where the girls were thrilled to find some birds to feed.

 We continued on to the Tuileries Garden where one of the girls had a slushee and the other had an ice cream cone.
-We saw the carousel on one side of the garden, but I thought I'd read there was another one under the Arc de Triomphe du Carrousel so we pressed on.
-Turns out it wasn't a ride but a shopping gallery (Galerie du Carrousel).

 It was a Monday when we went to the Louvre, and I'd read in some guide book that it was open until 9:45 pm.
 Evidently, that guide book wasn't current because they were closing at 6 pm that day.
 Wednesdays and Fridays were now their late days.
 Since we didn't have enough time to see much before closing, we decided to head over to a department store for some souvenirs and ice cream.